 Being an inherent property of any arbitrary substance, the heat capacity is, summarily, the amount of heat energy required to raise its temperature by one unit.
 Thereby, it is worth knowing such aspect in the context of massive particles in order to have a better comprehension of how mass affects such a system.
 Then, the heat capacity is given by \ie

 \fe Here, the same fact occurred to this thermal function: there is no \textit{analytical} solution.
 However, after applying the limit $\left(2 E-2 E^2 l_P\right){}^2 \ll 1$, we obtain \ie

-\fe Analogously to we did to the previous thermodynamic state quantities, initially, we provide an analysis based on fixed values of mass.
+\fe Analogously to what we did with the previous thermodynamic state quantities, we provide an analysis based on fixed values of mass.
 Such behavior is shown in Fig. \ref{heatcapacitymassivemcte}.
-The intriguing features here is that when the temperature lies in $0<T<6$ GeV, the system brings out instability.
+The intriguing feature here is that, when the temperature lies in $0<T<6$ GeV, the system brings out instability.
 On the other hand, when the temperature is kept constant, we have the behavior shown in Fig. \ref{heatcapacitymassivetcte}.
 In this case, the mass also plays an important role in this thermodynamical property of our system under consideration.